Uberspace/lab/source/guide_resilio.rst

 Resilio Sync
 ############

-Resilio-Sync_ (formerly BitTorrent Sync) is a private file syncing similar to Dropbox that works with peer to peer cennections between connected devices.
+Resilio-Sync_ (formerly BitTorrent Sync) is a file syncing service similar to Dropbox that works with private peer to peer connections between connected devices.
 ----

 .. note:: For this guide you should be familiar with the basic concepts of